RaskoProggramer/EduGenie/Readme.md

 EduGenie AI Tutor
-EduGenie is an AI-powered educational assistant that provides interactive chat tutoring, speech-to-text transcription, image-to-text OCR, and vision analysis.
+EduGenie is an AI-powered educational assistant that provides interactive chat tutoring, speech-to-text transcription, image-to-text OCR.
 It stores user interactions in a database and offers a clean, multi-page frontend interface.

 Features
 AI Chatbot: Ask educational questions and get detailed AI-generated answers.